Loveless (film): Critical response

 Following Cannes, Russian critic Andrei Plakhov wrote that the film effectively conveys poetry and grief.
-In France, Jacques Mandelbaum of Le Monde said Zviaguintsev established a dark tone in which the characters fail due to their selfishness and negativity.
+In France, Jacques Mandelbaum of Le Monde said Zvyagintsev established a dark tone in which the characters fail due to their selfishness and negativity.
 Le Parisien's Pierre Vavasseur commended the look of the film.
-For Les Inrockuptibles, Vincent Ostria called Loveless one of Zviaguintsev's best films, commenting on the pathos of the title.
+For Les Inrockuptibles, Vincent Ostria called Loveless one of Zvyagintsev's best films, commenting on the pathos of the title.
 In Belgium, Le Soir's Fabienne Bradfer hailed Zvyagintsev as a master and Loveless as lucid and intimate.
 In the German newspaper Der Spiegel, Carolin Weidner focused on the selfish nature of the parent characters and their lack of awareness of their son's disappearance, and interpreted it as a parable of Russia wrapped up in the 2012 phenomenon.
 In Der Tagesspiegel, Andreas Busche said the dialogue regarding the 2012 apocalyptic fears leads into a colder period for Russia and regarded Loveless as nihilist.

 Some critics compared the Loveless to its inspiration, Bergman's Scenes from a Marriage.
 Los Angeles Times critic Justin Chang called the film "a withering snapshot of contemporary Russian malaise".
 For The New York Times, Jeannette Catsoulis commented on the atmosphere and suspenseful cinematography.
 Mike D'Angelo wrote in The A.V.
 Club that with news stories about alleged Russian government's hacking following the 2016 U.S. presidential election, Loveless showed civilians in Russia are also unhappy under its government.
 Anthony Lane, in a positive review for The New Yorker, noted the bleakness of the film's story line but found it "so much more gripping than grim".
 Critic David Ehrlich named Evgueni and Sacha Galperine's score as the ninth-best cinematic soundtrack of 2017, particularly praising "11 Cycles of E" as "striking".